ssnkhan/adversarial-threat-modelling/README.md

 ___

-This README is designed to support the above workshop which took place on Friday 11th September 2020 as part of x33fcon: https://www.x33fcon.com/.
+This README is designed to support the above workshop which took place on Friday 11th September 2020 as part of [x33fcon](https://www.x33fcon.com/).
+The presentation and README were subsequently updated in November 2021 to incorporate recent changes to VECTR.

 ## System Requirements
 Please ensure you have installed [VirtualBox](https://www.virtualbox.org) with the [Extension Pack](https://www.virtualbox.org/wiki/Downloads), followed by a virtual machine running x64 [Ubuntu 20.04 LTS](https://wiki.ubuntu.com/Releases).
 Ideally, the machine should be configured with at least 4GB of RAM with multi-core support.

-## Installing Vectr
+## Installing VECTR
-Detailed installation instructions are available on the [Vectr Documentation](https://docs.vectr.io) site.
-The code below is provided for convenience to help support the workshop, and is correct for version 5.7.0 of the Community Edition.
+Detailed installation instructions are available on the [VECTR Documentation](https://docs.vectr.io) site.
+The code below is provided for convenience to help support the workshop, and is correct for version 8.0.5 of the Community Edition.

 ### Installing Dependencies